 Room Reservation/Damage Deposit

 Students are expected to make housing reservations with the Housing office prior to May 1st for fall semester and prior to December 1st for spring semester.
 All new students must complete and sign a Residential Living Application/Agreement.
 Reservations for new students must be accompanied by a $200 advance room deposit fee which is non-refundable after June 1st for fall semester and January 1st for spring semester.
 This room reservation deposit converts to a room damage deposit at the time of first registration.
 Damage deposits are left on account until the student leaves the housing system permanently.
 Damage deposits are refundable when a student checks out of the residence hall or leaves the University and appropriate damage charges, if any, have been assessed.

 Returning students who have been refunded their damage deposit are required to resubmit a damage deposit of $200.
 Room reservation deposits are non-refundable unless written notification of cancellation of room reservation is received by the Housing office prior to the deadline dates.

 Withdrawals from the University

 Students completely withdrawing from the University must obtain a Complete Withdrawal form from the Registrar's Office.
 Tuition adjustments are calculated in Student Accounts.
 Final adjustments are based on the effective date of the withdrawal and exclude non-refundable fees.
 Room and board are pro-rated throughout the semester.
 Laboratory and course fees are not refunded after the first full week of classes.
 Financial aid funds are refunded in accordance with federal, state, and University regulations.

-The withdrawal refund schedule and refund schedule for dropped classes are available at www.gonzaga.edu/studentaccount and in the Student Financial Services office
+The withdrawal refund schedule and refund schedule for dropped classes are available at http://www.gonzaga.edu/studentaccounts and in the Student Financial Services Office.